5mods/tutorials/5Mods Upload Guidelines.md

 Screenshots of objects like vehicles, paint jobs, weapons, and peds must be well-lit.

-## Credits, Permissions and copyright
+## Credits, Permissions, and copyright

 Using third-party content is allowed if the **original author is credited and their terms or license on their works are complied with**.
 When reaching an agreement, please make this clear in your description as any uncertainty might result in a rejection of your submission.